reicalasso/beyond_transformer/docs/README.md

 ### Running Experiments

-To run experiments, check the `notebooks/` directory for Jupyter notebooks or use the experiment scripts in `src/nsm/experiments/`.
+To run experiments, check the `notebooks/` directory for Jupyter notebooks or use the experiment scripts in `src/pulse/experiments/`.

 ## Architecture

-The core of this project is the Neural State Machine (NSM) architecture.
+The core of this project is the PULSE (PULSE) architecture.
 Key components include:

 - **StatePropagator**: Implements gated updates for state vectors.
 - **TokenToStateRouter**: Routes input tokens to appropriate state nodes.
 - **StateManager**: Manages state nodes with dynamic allocation and pruning.
-- **NSMLayer**: Combines state updates with token-to-state routing.
+- **PulseLayer**: Combines state updates with token-to-state routing.
 - **HybridAttention**: Combines token-to-state routing with content-based attention.

 ## Experiments

-The project includes several experiments to evaluate the NSM architecture:
+The project includes several experiments to evaluate the PULSE architecture:

 - **State Count Sweep**: Tests different numbers of state nodes.
 - **Dynamic State Allocation**: Evaluates dynamic state allocation and pruning.